William Conway (cardinal): Episcopal career

 Conway was appointed Titular Bishop of Neve and Auxiliary of Armagh on 31 May 1958, consecrated on 27 July 1958 in St Patrick's Cathedral, Armagh where he served under Cardinal John D'Alton.
 He was made Administrator of St. Mary's Church in Dundalk and at forty-five was the youngest Bishop in Ireland at the time.
 After D'Alton's death Conway was appointed Archbishop of Armagh and Primate of All Ireland on 9 September 1963 by Pope Paul VI.

 Conway was the leading Irish participant in the Second Vatican Council, at which his peritus was future Archbishop of Armagh Cahal Daly.

-On 22 February 1965 he was raised by Pope Paul VI to the cardinalate at the same consistory as his friend John Carmel Heenan of Westminster.
+On 22 February 1965 he was raised by Pope Paul VI to the cardinalate at the same consistory as his friend John Heenan of Westminster.
 Cardinal Conway was created and proclaimed Cardinal-Priest of San Patrizio.

-Pre-troubles cardinalate
+Pre-Troubles cardinalate

 In the years after Vatican II, Cardinal Conway worked hard to implement the decrees of the council.
 Ireland was well ahead of other countries in introducing the vernacular into the Mass on 7 March 1965.
-Cardinal Conway marked the day by celebrating Mass in Irish in the Franciscan College in Gormanstown, Co.
-Meath.
+Cardinal Conway marked the day by celebrating Mass in Irish in the Franciscan College in Gormanstown, County Meath.

 He reorganised the Irish Bishops Conference, setting up several commissions such as Justice and Peace, Laity, Social Welfare.
 He was invited to Poland in 1966 to the celebrations to mark one thousand years of Polish Christianity, but he was refused a visa by the Communist government and could not attend.